baoduy/hbd.astro-paper/src/content/blog/az-00-pulumi-private-aks-environments.md

 ### [Day 05: Implementing Private AKS Clusters with Advanced Networking](/posts/az-05-pulumi-private-aks-cluster-env)

-In this tutorial, we'll build a private AKS cluster with advanced networking features.
+In this tutorial, We'll build a private AKS cluster with advanced networking features.
 We'll explore how to integrate the AKS cluster with the Hub VNet and apply the firewall policies we've created.

 ---